focus-trap/focus-trap-react/README.md

 Type: `String`, optional

 By default, when the `FocusTrap` activates it will pass focus to the first element in its tab order.
-If you want that initial focus to pass to some other element (e.g. a Submit button at the bottom of a modal dialog), pass **the `id` of the element that should receive initial focus** when the `FocusTrap` activates.
+If you want that initial focus to pass to some other element (e.g. a Submit button at the bottom of a modal dialog), pass **a selector identifying the element that should receive initial focus** when the `FocusTrap` activates.
+(This will be passed to `document.querySelector()` to find the element.)

 See `demo/demo-two.jsx`.